glob-bruh/NoQuoraLogin/README.md

 ## Features:

-* Automatically appends `share=1` to the end of the URL to circumvent the page requesting signup.
+* Automatically appends `share=1` to the end of the URL to circumvent the page requesting sign-up.
 * Button to toggle light/dark mode.

 ## Setup: